mindspore-ai/docs/docs/mindinsight/docs/source_en/accuracy_optimization.md

 #### Checking Whether the Accuracy Meets the Expectation

-MindInsight can record the accuracy result of each training for users.
+MindSpore Insight can record the accuracy result of each training for users.
 When the same `SummaryCollector` instance is used in `model.train` and `model.eval`, the model evaluation information (metrics) is automatically recorded.
-After the training is complete, you can use the model lineage module of MindInsight to check whether the accuracy of the training result meets the requirements.
+After the training is complete, you can use the model lineage module of MindSpore Insight to check whether the accuracy of the training result meets the requirements.

 ![lineage_model_chart](./images/lineage_model_chart.png)

-*Figure 11 Viewing model evaluation information using the MindInsight lineage analysis function*
+*Figure 11 Viewing model evaluation information using the MindSpore Insight lineage analysis function*

 - Check the accuracy of the training set.